KevinMarquette/kevinmarquette.github.io/_posts/2018-01-28-Powershell-windows-defender-peasceto-powershell.md

 # TechNet

 Mark was talking about this thread: [Latest updates indicated Peasecto.A infection](https://social.technet.microsoft.com/Forums/en-US/40fa56dd-b73f-456a-9d97-cdb4500bc7ed/latest-updates-indicated-peasectoa-infection-?forum=WindowsDefenderATPPreview).
 This thread indicates that MSOnline and the Azure modules are impacted.
-Lots of good information is collecting here even as I write this.
+Lots of good information is collecting here even as I post this.

 # Reddit